cincanproject/cincan-command/docs/advanced_usage.rst

    $ cincan run cincan/pywhois 127.0.0.1

-.. topic:: Further reading: Invoking tools without ``cincan`` command
+.. topic:: Further reading: Invoking tools without ``cincan run`` command
    :name: invoking_without_cincan

-   Sometimes you may be unable to use the tools with the ``cincan`` command.
+   Sometimes you may be unable to use the tools with the ``cincan run`` command.
 For example, as files are copied around you may run out of disk space or experience long delays when working with large files.
-Another reason might be the use of some ``docker`` options which are not available in the ``cincan`` command.
+Another reason might be the use of some ``docker`` options which are not available in the ``cincan run`` command.

    Good luck with that!
 (Seriously, no pun intended.)
 Please consult Docker documentation for details.